insthync/awesome-unity3d/README.md

 ### Plugins
 * [Reign Unity Plugin](https://github.com/reignstudios/Reign-Unity-Plugin5) - This Reign API is a cross-platform, unified API for the Unity game engine.
-* [unity-webview](https://github.com/gree/unity-webview) - A plugin for Unity 5 that overlays WebView components on Unity view.
-It works on Android, iOS, Unity Web Player, and OS X (Windows is not supported for now).
 * [google-analytics-plugin-for-unity](https://github.com/googleanalytics/google-analytics-plugin-for-unity) - Google Analytics plugin for the Unity game creation system
 * [unity-native-sharing](https://github.com/ChrisMaire/unity-native-sharing) - A Unity plugin to open native sharing dialogs on iOS and Android, primarily for sharing screenshots.
 * [Unity3D Android notification plugin](https://github.com/Agasper/unity-android-notifications) - Unity3D Plugin for Android local notifications with example project